His Majesty King Charles III

-The Cayman Islands celebrated His Majesty King Charles III’s first official birthday with two major events held on Saturday, 15 June 2024.
-A public holiday followed on Monday, 17 June.
+The Cayman Islands celebrated His Majesty King Charles III’s first official birthday on Monday, 23 June.

 The activities commenced at Government House on West Bay Road with a parade by the uniformed service and youth organisations, filled with the customary pomp and circumstance.
 The ceremony started at 8:00 a.m., with members of the public seated no later than 7:30 a.m.

-The King’s Birthday Parade was live streamed on CIGTV and the Cayman Islands Government YouTube channel, and the Garden Party was featured on CIGTV.
+The King’s Birthday Parade was live streamed on CIGTV and the Cayman Islands Government YouTube channel.

 Coronation of HM The King and HM The Queen Consort